Sociology and Anthropology

 Specialization

-Historical archaeology, US urban archaeology (19th- and 20th- century Chicago), modern and contemporary material culture, world’s fairs and expositions, anthropology of time and temporality, archaeology of tourism
+Historical archaeology, US urban archaeology (19th- and 20th- century Chicago), modern and contemporary material culture, world’s fairs and expositions, architecture and the built environment, consumerism and consumption, historic preservation, museums and collecting practices, politics of heritage

 Education